Akshat293/FinalGitApp/README.md

 # FinalGitApp
-This app is based on GitApi
-THis app use ViewModel,Coroutines,Recycler View and Retrofit Librarie
+THis app use ViewModel,Coroutines,Recycler View and Retrofit Librarie This app uses the GitHub Api provided by https://api.github.com and is based on the MVVM architecture.

 ## ScreenShorts